 Prepare Your Closure

-Getting your closure ready is a step that most skip but it's the secret to getting an invisible slip stitch closure.
+Getting the closure ready is a step that some people skip, but it's the secret to getting an invisible slip stitch.

 Hide Your Knot

-Now that the knot's hidden, it's time to start stitching.
+Now that the knot is hidden, it's time to start stitching.

 Sew the Slip Stitch on the Opposite Side